 Conclusion:

-Besides the mentioned languages, scholars develop theories about Japanese and some other languages.
+Besides the mentioned languages, scholars have developed theories about Japanese and other languages.

 Some argue that the phonology of Japanese is comparable to Austronesian languages.
 For example, Creole.